phpmyadmin/phpmyadmin/docs/config.rst

     :type: string
     :default: ``''``

     The path to the socket to use.
-Leave blank for the PHP default socket.
+Leave blank for the system default socket used by PHP.
 To determine the correct socket, check your MySQL configuration or, using the :command:`mysql` command–line client, issue the ``status`` command.
 Among the resulting information displayed will be the socket used.